ekrimsky/cords/README.tex.md

 Using CORDS in your research?
-Cite our not yet extant paper:
+Cite our not yet extant paper if it ever gets written and published:
 ```

 formated bib.tex